alinesors/alinesors/README.md

 </div>

 <!-- Presentation -->
-- 📓 I'm Bachelor's degree in Computer Science from the Federal Rural University of Agreste at Pernambuco
+- 📓 I'm Computer Science Student at the Federal Rural University of Agreste of Pernambuco (UFAPE)
 - 🌱 I’m currently learning **more about software development.**
-- 👩🏻‍💻 All of my projects are available at [github.com/alinesors](https://github.com/alinesors)
+- 👩🏻‍💻 All of my projects are available at https://github.com/alinesors
 - 📫 U can reach me alinesors19@gmail.com

 <!-- img -->